Ute Lemper: Biography

 Born in Münster, (Germany), Ute Gertrude Lemper was raised in a Roman Catholic family.
 She joined the jazz-rock music group known as the Panama Drive Band at the age of 16.
 Later, she graduated from the Dance Academy in Cologne and the Max Reinhardt Seminary Drama School in Vienna.

 Her diverse credits include musicals, such as her breakthrough role in the original Viennese cast of Cats, the title role in Peter Pan, a recreation of the Marlene Dietrich-created Lola in The Blue Angel, the original European Sally Bowles in a Paris production of Cabaret, and Velma Kelly in Chicago (Lemper has played the role of Velma Kelly in Chicago in both London and New York, winning the Laurence Olivier Award for her performance in London).
 She also dubbed the singing voices of Ariel in Disney's The Little Mermaid and Esmeralda in The Hunchback of Notre Dame for German-speaking audiences.

 In 1991, Lemper participated in the Sanremo Music Festival with a song named "The Photograph", written by Italian songwriter Enzo Jannacci.
-A painter in the neoclassical style, Lemper's paintings have been showcased in numerous galleries.
+A painter in the neoclassical style, Lemper has created paintings that have been showcased in numerous galleries.

 Lemper, a mother of four, resides on the Upper West Side section of Manhattan in New York City, and performs worldwide.
 Her autobiography was published in Berlin in 1995; she has also authored several journal articles.